-In order to advance to Level II Fieldwork, students must successfully complete 68 semester units of didactic coursework.
+In order to advance to Level II Fieldwork, the student must have successfully completed 68 semester units of didactic coursework.
 This didactic coursework includes the completion of all Level I Fieldwork assignments.
-Upon completion of the coursework, students are assigned to two three-month Level II placements.
-Students are expected to perform in accordance with the Samuel Merritt University Fieldwork Manual for the Occupational Therapy Program.
-Both Level II Fieldwork internships must be completed within two years of completion of all didactic coursework.
-Upon satisfactory completion of Level II Fieldwork, students will complete two additional semesters of coursework consisting of advanced courses and the Capstone implementation.
-The Capstone, a studentlead project, will be fully implemented off campus in the last semester.
+Upon completion of the coursework, the student is assigned to two three-month Level II placements.
+The student is expected to perform in accordance with the Samuel Merritt University Fieldwork Manual for the Occupational Therapy Program.
+Both Level II fieldwork internships must be completed within two years of completion of all didactic coursework.
+Upon satisfactory completion of Level II Fieldwork, the student will complete two additional semesters of coursework consisting of advanced courses and the Capstone implementation.
+The Capstone - a student lead project, will be fully implemented off campus in the last semester.
 Students who successfully complete all didactic, fieldwork and Capstone courses will be qualified to sit for the national certification examination which is administered by the National Board for Certification in Occupational Therapy (NBCOT).
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification exam or attain state licensure.
-Prior to fieldwork, students may be required to complete a background check and fingerprinting (see Background Check Policy).
+Prior to fieldwork, students may be required to complete a background check and fingerprinting (See Background Check Policy).
 Graduates are eligible for licensure to practice in California through the California Board of Occupational Therapy (CBOT).